The Ink Spots

-The Ink Spots were an American pop vocal group who gained international fame in the 1930s and 1940s.
-Their unique musical style presaged the rhythm and blues and rock and roll musical genres, and the subgenre doo-wop.
+The Ink Spots were an American vocal pop group who gained international fame in the 1930s and 1940s.
+Their unique musical style predated the rhythm and blues and rock and roll musical genres, and the subgenre doo-wop.
 The Ink Spots were widely accepted in both the white and black communities, largely due to the ballad style introduced to the group by lead singer Bill Kenny.

-In 1989, the Ink Spots (Bill Kenny, Charlie Fuqua, Deek Watson, Jerry Daniels and Orville Jones) were inducted into the Rock and Roll Hall of Fame, and in 1999 they were inducted into the Vocal Group Hall of Fame.
+In 1989, the Ink Spots (Bill Kenny, Charlie Fuqua, Deek Watson, Jerry Daniels, and Orville Jones) were inducted into the Rock and Roll Hall of Fame, and in 1999 they were inducted into the Vocal Group Hall of Fame.
 Since the Ink Spots disbanded in 1954, there have been well over a hundred vocal groups calling themselves "The Ink Spots", with and without any original members of the group.
 It has often been the case that these groups claimed to be "second generation" or "third generation" Ink Spots.

 1930s

 Early background of founding members

-As "Jerry and Charlie", Daniels and Fuqua had formed a vocal duo performing in the Indianapolis area around 1931.
-About the same time, Jones and Watson were part of a quartet, "The Four Riff Brothers", who appeared regularly on radio station WLW in Cincinnati, Ohio.
-In 1933, that group disbanded, and Watson, Daniels and Fuqua got together to form a new vocal, instrumental and comedy group, which was initially called "King, Jack, and Jester".
-They continued to appear regularly on radio in Ohio, and became a foursome when Jones was added to the group the following year.
+Daniels and Fuqua formed a vocal duo called "Jerry and Charlie" and performed in the Indianapolis area around 1931.
+About the same time, Jones and Watson were part of a quartet, "The Four Riff Brothers" with Mifflin James "Miff" Campbell and Elmer Oliver aka Slim Green, who appeared regularly on radio station WLW in Cincinnati, Ohio.
+In 1933, that group disbanded, and Watson, Daniels and Fuqua got together to form a new vocal, instrumental, and comedy group initially called "King, Jack, and Jester".
+They continued to appear regularly on radio in Ohio and became a quartet when Jones joined the following year.